Silence during chaos: Why the X outage is a call to arms for proactive monitoring

 The traceroute data above shows significant issues during the outage, particularly large packet losses and high round-trip times (RTT).
 High packet loss means that data sent to X's servers was frequently lost along the way, while increased RTT indicates that responses from X’s servers were severely delayed.
 Both clearly illustrate why users experienced such sluggish performance during the outage.

 Our own data collected over an extended baseline for X corp’s domains shows that during the outage there was a notable spike in the mean wait time.
-This suggests the servers were slower to respond—an effect that aligns with what typically occurs during a DDoS (Denial of Service) attack.
-While this supports Elon Musk’s claims of a cyberattack, it doesn't serve as definitive proof.
+This suggests the servers were slower to respond—an effect that aligns with what typically occurs during a DDoS attack.

 Lessons learned: Navigating outages with clarity and preparedness

 X’s outage was more than a temporary disruption—it was a masterclass in the vulnerabilities of our digital age.
-Below, we distill the key lessons for businesses, IT teams, and users alike, emphasizing the need for vigilance, transparency, and tools that cut through the noise.
+Below, we distill the key lessons for businesses, IT teams, and users alike, emphasizing the need for vigilance and tools that cut through the noise.

 1. The internet is interconnected—and fragile